Introduction: a psychoanalysis of Brexit?

 Perhaps the best example of this nationalist enactment of trauma, this enactment of the Real, is National Socialism itself.
 Although there have been many attempts to try and explain ‘Nazi ideology’, in many ways this is miss the point entirely.
 National Socialism was not an ideology in the strict sense of the word; rather it was an enactment of the violence of the Real.
 It is no coincidence that many of the leading proponents and key players in the National Socialist movement were veterans of that previous European trauma, the Great War – including, of course, Adolf Hitler himself.
 For them, the War never ended, but simply morphed into endless civil war and political struggle, culminating in another European catastrophe.
 One might argue that in some ways there are eerie resonances with the situation in Europe today.
 A liberal democratic project in retreat and a resurgent nationalism all across the continent.
 Think Weimar Republic writ large, perhaps.

-But does all this add up to the ‘psychopathology of Brexit’, as suggested by the title of this text?
-Does it help to use psychoanalytic ideas to explore what are essentially complex political, social and cultural questions?
+But does all this add up to the ‘psychopathology of Brexit’, as hinted at in the introduction?
+And this brings us back to the question as to whether it helps to use psychoanalytic ideas to explore what are essentially complex political, social and cultural questions.